 I will be very excited for when I reach this point on the AVL loom.
 I am still learning what the sounds are.
 I am still learning what to feel in my body if something is wrong, or if something is falling into place.
 This was not an intuitive thing when I started weaving.
 Every warp that went on to the loom was a challenge.
 It wasn't until I was working on my Kyra loom all the time and making the same product over and over again was when I was able to find that silent space in my head where I can feel and hear is my loom, my breath and my cloth.

-This was a little bit of philosophical post- but it is something that reminds me why I love weaving- the connection between my body and the product that I create.
-These moments are what keep me motivated when I am feeling frustrated with my work- I know at some point in the cloth I will feel this calming sensation come over me and it will create the emotional and physical bond with my work.
+This was a bit of a philosophical post, but it is something that reminds me why I love weaving, the connection between my body and the product that I create.
+These moments are what keep me motivated when I am feeling frustrated with my work, I know at some point in the cloth I will feel this calming sensation come over me, and it will create the emotional and physical bond with my work.